heg2/ionic-pin-check/README.md

 # pin-check
+This is a fork of @creativeCookie/pin-check, just for setting the peerDependency for capacitor to "latest", allowing the plugin to work with capacitor 4.

 A capicator plugin to check on iOS / Android devices if the password pin is enabled or not on the mobile device.